Healthy Homes Assessment Aotea

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new or renewed contract is signed on an Aotea rental property, all Healthy Homes compliance work have to be done by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed tenancy is signed on an Aotea rental property, all Healthy Homes compliance tasks need to be finished by the end of 90 days.

-As of 1st July 2021, if a new, renewed or varied tenancy is signed on an Aotea rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+Beginning on July 1st, 2021, when a new or renewed contract is signed on the Aotea rental property, all Healthy Homes compliance work must be taken care of within 90 days.

-Failure to meet each of Healthy Homes Standards by the end of the deadlines can result in a fine of up to $7200.
-Additionally, if the most present Healthy Homes Statement of Compliance is not included within an updated, renewed, or revised tenancy agreement there may be additional penalties or an infringement fee.
+Failure to adhere to one of the Healthy Homes Standards within the period of time expected can lead to penalties of up to $7200.
+Furthermore, if a currently-in place Healthy Homes Statement of Compliance is not incorporated within an updated, renewed, or revised tenancy contract, it could result in an additional fine or infringement fee.

-Every tenant is entitled to request details about the Healthy Homes Standard and how they are related to the house they are living in.
-If the property manager does not provide the necessary information within 21 days of receiving the request, they may receive an infringement notice and be fined upto $750.
+Any tenant may request information regarding the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager fails to supply the information requested within 21 days of receiving the request, they could be issued an infringement notice and be fined up to $750.

-In addition, there’s an additional fine of as much as $900 for landlords or property managers providing a false or incorrect Healthy Homes Compliance Statement or any other information.
-The person liable to pay this fine is the one who is identified on the tenancy agreement as being the person leasing the property out which could be the landlord’s name or the company that manages the property.
+In addition, there is also a penalty as much as $900 for property owners or property managers providing a false or inaccurate Healthy Homes Compliance Statement or information.
+The person responsible for this fine is whoever is named on the lease agreement as being the person leasing the property out, so it could be the landlord’s name or the property management company.

-All the information on the Compliance Statement requirements to be correct when the tenancy agreement is executed, and it must be updated throughout the duration of the tenancy when any associated work has been completed.
+The information contained in the Compliance Statement requirements to be accurate at the time that the tenancy agreement is signed.
+It is updated throughout the tenancy as any relevant work gets completed.

-It’s also crucial to keep in mind that landlords who manage multiple rental properties could face more severe penalties for not complying.
-The harshest penalties are reserved for serious violations, and landlords who own more than six properties could receive fines of up to $50,000, or as high as $100,000 in hearings.
+It’s also crucial to be aware that landlords with multiple rental properties may receive additional fines for non-compliance.
+The harshest penalties are reserved for the most serious violations.
+Those who have six or more properties could be penalised up to $50,000, or as high as $100,000 in hearings.

-It is clear that failure to adhere to compliance with Healthy Homes requirements can hit your bank account resulting in huge fines, in addition to continuing to be required to comply with the requirements.
-Don’t put your rental at risk. property, contact us today and arrange to have a home evaluation performed on your rental property.
+It is clear that failure to adhere to requirements of Healthy Homes requirements can hit your wallet hard, with significant fines and continuing to be required to comply with the requirements.
+Don’t risk your rental property, contact us today and arrange to have a house assessment done on the rental property you are renting.

 Healthy homes matter

-One in three households rent the property in New Zealand and Aotea, and research has shown that these rental homes tend to be older, colder, are not as effective heating, and generally have lower quality than homes that are owned by the owner.
+A majority of households rent from New Zealand and Aotea, and research suggests that rental houses tend to be colder, older and are not as effective heating, and generally are of lower standard than those owned by owners.

-The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation Ventilation and Ventilation and Drainage, as well as Draught-stopping on Aotea rental properties.
+The Healthy Homes Standards are a list of specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught Control within Aotea rental properties.

-Get started now and contact us about getting a Aotea Healthy Home assessment on your rental property right now.
+Start now and call about getting a Aotea Healthy Home assessment on your rental property today.

 healthy homes assessment compliance